10 Myths About What Really Causes Breakouts

 By Kelsey Blackwell

-There are a lot of myths about what exactly does and does not cause acne, and that misinformation can make it hard for you or your teen to keep their skin looking its best.
-Here’s a closer look at common acne-causing misconceptions.
+There are a lot of myths about what exactly does and does not cause acne, and that misinformation can make it hard for you or your teen to keep skin looking its best.
+Here’s a closer look at common misconceptions about what causes acne.
 You may be surprised!

 1. Chocolate and Pizza

 Let’s get this one out of the way: Contrary to popular belief, there is no direct connection between eating pizza or chocolate and acne.
 But there’s an asterisk here: Eating greasy foods on a regular basis CAN lead to acne.
 That’s because a diet abundant in high-glycemic foods such as bread, pasta and fried foods can raise blood-sugar levels, which in turn has been shown to correlate with acne.